Nebtakhet/rag-faq-api/README.md

 Optional keys in `.env.example` are also available for migration/docker setups (`SQLALCHEMY_DATABASE_URI`, `REDIS_URL`, etc.).

+Deployment note:

+- Rate limiting uses Redis when `REDIS_URL` is set.
+- If `REDIS_URL` is omitted, the app falls back to in-memory rate limiting.
+- In-memory rate limiting is fine for local development, but it does not persist across multiple API instances.
+- For production or any horizontally scaled deployment, point `REDIS_URL` at a shared Redis service.

 Database behavior:

 - If `SQLALCHEMY_DATABASE_URI` is set, that database is used.